openmod-tracker/MacroEnergy.jl/docs/src/Guides/User Guide/user_add_asset.md

 ### Adding a single Asset

 The best way to create a new Asset file is to use the template functions.
-If you wanted to add a `ThermalPower` Asset to your system, you could add it using the `template_asset` function, called with your System's asset folder:
+If you wanted to add a `ThermalPower` Asset to your system, you could add it using the `template_asset` function, called with your System's asset folder.

+In these examples, we will assume your have created a system called `ExampleSystems/template_example` and that you have created an `assets` folder in that directory.

 ```julia
 julia> template_asset("ExampleSystems/template_example/assets", ThermalPower; style="simple", format="json")